Skip to main content

 }

-The customerLegitimation field defines what warning signs should be shown to the user.
+The field customerLegitimation defines which warning message should be displayed to a user.